 Rose Street is lined with attractive bistros and bars like The Rosehip and Mussel Inn.
 On George Street, you can enjoy Contini and Cafe Andaluz for Mediterranean menus.

-Some of the city’s most elite hotels are located in Newtown, although there are plenty of good quality inns and guesthouses that are very budget-friendly as well.
-One of the top-rated hostels for backpackers is also located in this district.
+Some of the city’s most elite hotels are located in New Town, although there are plenty of good quality inns and guesthouses that are budget-friendly as well.

 Newington is a beautiful, active community with an abundance of natural green areas to enjoy.
 It is just a 20-minute stroll from the city’s Royal Mile.
 This neighborhood is rich with Victorian architecture and features a wide variety of restaurants and boutiques.

 It offers a calm, charming ambiance and never seems as busy or crowded as some city areas can be.
 One favorite spot of residents and visitors alike is the lovely ‘back garden’ called The Meadows.